Tervicke/Mindwave/README.md

 ## Features
 - **Date-based Entries**: Organize your entries by date for easy navigation and retrieval.
 - **tags**:Add tags to better organize your entries
-- **Customization**: Personalize your journal with themes, fonts, and other customization options.
+- **Customization**: Personalize your journal with themes and accent colors
 - **Secure and offline**: Keep your journal entries safe and secure & offline

 ## Installation